Stuycs-K/project03-final-9-nowakg-chea/DEVLOG.md

 VOTING DONE!
 starting on role specific stuff

+current bugs: client joining is a queue and not spontaneous
+                voting works but when you try to vote a player and they dont get killed the timer moves on to the next phase

 ### 2024-01-12 THROUGH 2024-01-14 - Brief description
 Expanded description including how much time was spent on task.